mmvrstudio/REGEX-Tutorial_for_Beginners/README.md

     A flag changes the default searching behaviour of a regular expression.

     Code Snippet:
-    i   - The search is case-insensitive: no difference between A and a g   - The search looks for all matches.
-Without this flag, only the first match is returned m   - Multiline mode (the characters ^ and $ match the beginning and ending of every single line instead of the beginning and ending of the whole string) s   - Enables “Dot All” mode, that allows a dot . to match newline character \n u   - Enables full Unicode support, that enables correct processing of surrogate pairs y   - “Sticky” mode: searching at the exact position in the text from the inex (lastIndex propriety)
+    i   - The search is case-insensitive: no difference between A and a;
+    g   - The search looks for all matches;
+    m   - "Multiline" mode (the characters ^ and $ match the beginning and ending of every single line instead of the beginning and ending of the whole string);
+    s   - Enables “Dot All” mode, that allows a dot . to match newline character \n;
+    u   - Enables full "Unicode" support, that enables correct processing of surrogate pairs;
+    y   - “Sticky” mode: searching at the exact position in the text from the inex (lastIndex propriety).